Ansh-dhanani/react_template/README.md

 ### 📦 Basic Starter
 Minimal setup — just React + Vite + TailwindCSS.

+**The below links are safe.
+You can download it without any issues**

-If the link below doesn't work, you can download the specific folder manually by following the instructions given below the feature section
+**If the link below doesn't work, you can download the specific folder manually by following the instructions given below the feature section**

 ![Basic Screenshot](./screenshots/basic.png)